Matgrus/notekeeper/README.md

 The database settings are stored in application.properties file. username is "user" and password is "password"

 - Usage:
 The application works with localhost:8080 address.
-There is version history webservice on /archive address and main service on /main address.
 All CRUD operations can be done by user interface.
+You can browse all notes on /main address and find specific note version history by passing the note id on /archive address.
 Additionally you can log into database on /db address with credentials mentioned earlier.